Read This First

 Prompt 4: Expand on the most common arguments invoked in opposition to the notion that mind is fundamental.

-The central claim is this: The opposition to the notion that mind or consciousness is fundamental typically comes from materialist (or physicalist) perspectives, emergentism, and other views that see consciousness as a product of physical processes rather than a fundamental aspect of the universe.
+In plain terms: The opposition to the notion that mind or consciousness is fundamental typically comes from materialist (or physicalist) perspectives, emergentism, and other views that see consciousness as a product of physical processes rather than a fundamental aspect of the universe.

 Argument